linux-system-roles/auto-maintenance/README.md

                      in the README that you do not want to change, you may have to change the README in another way, not using this script, by using sed with a custom regex.
+                     In addition, 'fedora.linux_system_roles:NAMESPACE.COLLECTION' is in the
+                     mapping, 'fedora.linux_system_roles' is converted to 'NAMESPACE.COLLECTION'.
 --extra-script /path/to/executable
                      This is a script to use to do custom conversion of the role.
 For example, to convert uses of filter plugins to FQCN.
 If you do not specify anything,